rawb1t/Validator/README.md

 $bio->sanitize('stripTags', function( $val ) { return substr( $val, 0, 30 ); }, 'break' );
 ```

-Let's say all inputs have to be required fields, every field should be trimmed and unneccesary whitespaces should be removed and an exception should be thrown if an input is invalid:
+Let's say all inputs have to be required fields, every field should be trimmed and unnecessary whitespaces should be removed and an exception should be thrown if an input is invalid:
 ```PHP
 GlobalSetup::setValidate(['required']);
 GlobalSetup::setSanitize('trim', 'stripMultipleWhitespaces');